zooxo/IV42/README.md

 As the DM42 is an "open system" it is possible to run other software on top of the operating system (DMCP).
 And that is, where IV42 comes in.
-IV42 is a small, fast, simple, convienient and powerful calculator that integrates to the DM42 hardware (primarily the keyboard layout) in an optimal way.
+IV42 is a small, fast, simple, convenient and powerful calculator that integrates to the DM42 hardware (primarily the keyboard layout) in an optimal way.
 There is no need for particular key labels or stencils!